 \subsection{The Time Complexity Analysis}

-The go forward and to turn functions are executed over a fixed number of maneuvers, and all other functions used in Algorithm \ref{algo:fltl} have constant time complexity.
-Let $Q = \{q_0, \cdots, q_{|Q|-1}\}$ be the set of maneuvers, and let $R = \{r_0, \cdots, r_{|Q|-1}\}$ be the set of references, with $r_i = ref(q_i)$, and the function \textit{ref} be implemented by using the functions FW or C in the Algorithm \ref{algo:fltl}.
-Then, $R$ is a set of sets, and $|r_i|$ is the references quantity for each maneuver $q_i$.
+The \textit{go-forward} and \textit{to-turn} functions are executed over a fixed number of maneuvers, and all other functions used in Algorithm \ref{algo:fltl} have constant time complexity.
+Let $Q = \{q_0, \cdots, q_{|Q|-1}\}$ be the set of maneuvers, and let $R = \{r_0, \cdots, r_{|Q|-1}\}$ be the set of references, with $r_i = ref(q_i)$, and the function \textit{ref} be implemented by using the functions FW or C in Algorithm \ref{algo:fltl}.
+Then, $R$ is a set of sets, and $|r_i|$ is the number of references for each maneuver $q_i$.
 The time complexity of Algorithm \ref{algo:fltl} is

-where $m$ represents the total time steps for each aircraft trajectory. \textit{Since this is also the lower bound for the problem, it is concluded that the FLATLO algorithm is optimal with regard to the time complexity \cite{Cormen}}.
+where $m$ represents the total number of time steps for each aircraft trajectory. \textit{Since this is also the lower bound for the problem, it is concluded that the FLATLO algorithm is optimal with regard to the time complexity \cite{Cormen}}.